saucelabs/sauce-school/codelabs/Module1_TestRunner.md

 ## 1.03 Set Up the Testrunner Toolkit Environment
 Duration: 0:07:00

 In this module, you will see how you can set up the Sauce Testrunner Toolkit along with Docker _or_ run SauceCTL on Sauce Labs VMs on your computer MacOS Computer.

-If you already have Docker installed, the basic steps are:
+The basic steps include:

 * Install SauceCTl with `npm i -g saucectl`
 * Set your Sauce username and access key with `saucectl configure`
 * Create a new SauceCTL project with `saucectl` new
-* Update `config.yml` with test suite information _More detailed instructions are below_
+* Update `config.yml` with test suite information

+_More detailed instructions are below_

 <!-- Docker is software that allows you to create an isolated environment on your computer that is separate from your operating system, creating a lightweight environment built off a Linux kernel to do specific tasks.
 Learn more from the [Docker documentation](https://docs.docker.com/get-started/overview/).
 Each environment coupled with the software and setting packaged together to use in that environment is called an _image_. -->